 The coughing fits can go on for up to 10 weeks or more.
 The infection is generally milder in teens and adults, especially those who have been vaccinated.

-Severe complications, which occur almost exclusively in unvaccinated people, include pneumonia (lung infection), hypoxic encephalopathy (lack of oxygen to the brain) and death.[3]
+Severe complications, which occur almost exclusively in unvaccinated people, include pneumonia (lung infection), seizures, hypoxic encephalopathy (lack of oxygen to the brain) and death.[3]

 How Whooping Cough Spreads

 Pertussis is highly contagious and only found in humans.
 It is easily spread from person-to-person via droplets from close contact i.e. when you talk, sneeze, cough or kiss.
 Many babies who get pertussis are infected by older siblings, parents, or caregivers who might not even know they have the disease.[1]
-People with pertussis are most infectious in the first three weeks after the onset of symptoms.
-If you catch it, there is an 80% chance that other members of your household will catch it too.
+People with pertussis are most infectious in the first three weeks after the onset of symptoms.[2]It is highly infectious in unvaccinated people, and can infect 90% of susceptible household contacts.[3]

 Whooping Cough Complications